millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuideDIPC.md

 $ cd /u01/app/oracle/suite/oci/network/admin
 ```
 - Edit the tnsnames.ora file and add entries for your CDB, PDB, and ADWC.
 Copy the value for low, medium, and high services from /tmp/dipcadw/tnsnames.ora into /u01/app/oracle/suite/oci/network/admin/tnsnames.ora.
 - Create an entry for your CDB by copying the existing DIPC entry 'target' and modifiying the name and service_name to the CDB.
+It should look similar to this but have your specific information.
 ```
 target =
       (DESCRIPTION =